Glossary

 Claim

 In the context of estate settlement, the term "claim" usually refers to the notification by a creditor that the decedent, and now the estate, owes the creditor money.
 Valid creditor claims usually have priority on estate funds over standard distributions to heirs, and executors can become personally liable for such debts if proper procedures are not followed.
-While specific law varies by province, executors are often legally required to notify creditors of the decedent's death (see Notice of Death for province-specific details).
+While specific law varies by province, executors are often legally required to notify creditors of the decedent's death (see province-specific Notice of Death).

 Clearance Certificate